You may run, do Zumba, or spin on the stationary bike for miles, but without

 Christopher Walter, DO, an orthopedic surgeon and sports medicine physician with

-Humboldt Medical Specialists in Fortuna.
+St. Joseph Health Medical Group in Fortuna.
 “Not only does it tone and sculpt your body, but working

 out with weights can also build up strength as you age, when the body

 starts to lose muscle mass and bone density.”

 Studies in recent years have outlined the benefits of strength training.

 Weight-bearing exercises help bones stay strong, which can combat osteoporosis.

 It also can help us stay at a manageable weight, because our bodies burn